aidenva/aidenva.github.io/menu/music.md

 permalink: /music
 ---

 Like most people, I enjoy listening to music.
 [Here](https://www.last.fm/user/aidenva) is where you can find my music tendencies.
-I do not listen to a variety of music, but I have strong opinions of the music I listen to.
+Broadly speaking, I am a pop culture aficionado, easily agitated by my fascination with its relationship with the cultural zeitgeist or the social <em>status quo</em>.
+Sometimes I treat music as part of a text, its production, lyricism, and orchestration worthy of literary critique; sometimes I enjoy its apparent superficiality.

 <div style="text-align: center;">
 <a class="last-fm-box" href="https://www.last.fm/user/aidenva"><img src="https://lastfm-recently-played.vercel.app/api?user=aidenva" height="75%" width="auto"/></a>